#174517- If this is a Man?

 They were doomed to death without the rights of a doomed.

 “The selected” was an anonymous mass ever to be replaced by new-comers.

 - Chances of survival

 Primo Levi found that to try to survive as a human being he had to use all skills to manage.
 The one who does this inadequately would pay a high price.

 Those who were able to understand or speak German and Polish had more chances of survival than others.
-Nothing was ever explained so to understand the orders helped to avoid beatings and other punishments.
+Nothing was ever explained so to follow the orders helped to avoid beatings and other punishments.

 To survive you also had to get hold of some “privileges”.
-By that he meant that it was not possible to survive if you wanted to keep up the moral standards of normal life outside the camps.
+By that, he meant that it was not possible to survive if you wanted to keep up the moral standards of normal life outside the camps.
 The privileged suppressed the non-privileged.
 The most crowded road to “salvation” was to become a “prominent”.
-Mostly it was the criminals who gained those positions, but Jews were also able to gain them by using intrigues.
+Mostly it was the criminals who gained those positions, but Jews were also able to achieve them by using intrigues.

 “Death begins in the shoes” !

 Someone taught him that to survive, you had to try to keep yourself clean and walk upright.

 A dangerous working partner was a young and inexperienced person who just worked hard without trying to save his strengths.